The Vermont Statutes Online

 (3) If the variance is granted on the ground that it is justified to relieve or prevent hardship of a kind other than that provided for in subdivisions (1) and (2) of this subsection, it shall be for not more than one year, except that in the case of a variance from the siting requirements for a solid waste management facility, the variance may be for as long as the Secretary determines necessary, including a permanent variance.

-(e) Any variance granted pursuant to this section may be renewed on terms and conditions and for periods, which would be appropriate on initial granting of a variance.
-If a complaint is made to the Secretary on account of the variance, no renewal thereof shall be granted, unless following public notice and an opportunity for a public meeting on the complaint, the Secretary finds that renewal is justified.
+(e) Any variance granted pursuant to this section may be renewed on terms and conditions and for periods that would be appropriate on initial granting of a variance.
+If a complaint is made to the Secretary on account of the variance, no renewal thereof shall be granted unless, following public notice and an opportunity for a public meeting on the complaint, the Secretary finds that renewal is justified.
 No renewal shall be granted except on application therefore.
 The application shall be made at least 60 days prior to the expiration of the variance.
 Immediately upon receipt of an application for renewal, the Secretary shall give public notice of the application.

 (f) A variance or renewal shall not be a right of the applicant or holder thereof but shall be in the discretion of the Secretary.